Facility Rules and Policies

 Refuge trails are for walking only.
 Activities such as bicycling and running or jogging are not permitted on refuge trails, and gravel trails to minimize impact on wildlife and less disturbance to other visitors.
 A bicycle rack is available across the Norm Dicks Visitor near the flagpole.

-- Portrait photography is permitted; however, photographers must only stay on trails open to visitors and cannot block others' access.
+- Portrait photography is permitted, BUT photographers must only stay on trails open to visitors and cannot block others' access.

-- The use of props (for example: stools, chairs, wagons, balloons, ribbons, confetti, dolls, stuffed animals, etc.), artificial lights, and reflectors are not permitted on refuge trails and parking areas.
+- The use of props (for example: stools, chairs, costumes, wagons, balloons, ribbons, confetti, dolls, stuffed animals, etc.), tents, artificial lights, and reflectors are not permitted on refuge trails and parking areas.

 - Repeated trespassing into closed areas will result in violations.

-- Scooters (motorized and non-motorized), skateboards, and other recreational wheeled items are not permitted.
+- Scooters, skateboards, and other recreational wheeled items are not permitted.